Electroencephalographic field influence on calcium momentum waves: Coupled SMNI-VP -waves

-The time dependence of $ \mathrm{Ca}^{2+} $ wave momenta may be calculated with rate-equations \cite{Li+Rinzel1994} as a Hodgkin-Huxley model \cite{Hodgkin+Huxley1952}, including contributions from astrocytes in the vicinity of synapses \cite{Bezzi+Gundersen+Galbete+Seifert+Steinhause+Pilati+Volterra2004,Larter+Craig2005}.
+The time dependence of $ \mathrm{Ca}^{2+} $ wave momenta may be calculated with rate-equations \citep{Li+Rinzel1994} as a Hodgkin-Huxley model \citep{Hodgkin+Huxley1952}, including contributions from astrocytes in the vicinity of synapses \citep{Bezzi+Gundersen+Galbete+Seifert+Steinhause+Pilati+Volterra2004,Larter+Craig2005}.
 In this study, the resulting flow of $ \mathrm{Ca}^{2+} $ wave momenta will be further determined by its interactions in $ \mathbf{\Pi } $, the canonical momenta which includes $ \mathbf{A} $.

-One influence of $ \mathrm{Ca}^{2+} $ likely is regulating synaptic interactions \cite{Manita+Miyazaki+Ross2011}.
-The SMNI Lagrangian explicitly describes where the $ \mathrm{Ca}^{2+} $ affect the columnar-averaged synaptic parameters $ A_{G^\prime{}}^{G},B_{G^\prime{}}^{G},A_{E^\prime{}}^ {\ddagger E},B_{E^\prime{}}^{\ddagger E} $.
-In this context $ \mathrm{Ca}^ {2+} $ wave activity can affect the $ A $ and $ B $ synaptic parameters in these equations, while the $ \mathbf{A} $ EEG fields affect the $ \mathrm{Ca}^{2+} $ waves.
+One influence of $ \mathrm{Ca}^{2+} $ likely is regulating synaptic interactions \citep{Manita+Miyazaki+Ross2011}.
+The SMNI Lagrangian explicitly describes where the $ \mathrm{Ca}^{2+} $ affect the columnar-averaged synaptic parameters $ \{ A_{G^\prime{}}^{G},B_{G^\prime{}}^{G},A_{E^\prime {}}^{\ddagger E},B_{E^\prime{}}^{\ddagger E} \} $.
+In this context $ \mathrm{Ca}^{2+} $ wave activity can affect the $ A $ and $ B $ synaptic parameters in these equations, while the $ \mathbf{A} $ EEG fields affect the $ \mathrm{Ca}^{2+} $ waves.

-In SMNI papers, the CM is invoked by fine-tuning $ B $ parameters to bring maximum multiple minima in firing space $ M $, by adjusting background $ B_{G^\prime{}}^{G} $ to set $ \nu ^{G}=0 $ when $ M^{G}=0 $, similar to the control of spontaneous synaptic background observed during selective attention \cite{Mountcastle+Andersen+Motter1981}.
-The $ B $ parameters are a logical first choice to include influences from columnar $ \mathrm{Ca}^{2+} $ activities.
+In SMNI papers, the CM is invoked by fine-tuning $ B $ parameters to bring maximum multiple minima in firing space $ M $, by adjusting background $ B_{G^\prime{}}^{G} $ to set $ \nu ^{G}=0 $ when $ M^{G}=0 $, similar to the control of spontaneous synaptic background observed during selective attention \citep{Briggs+Mangun+Usrey2013,Mountcastle+Andersen+Motter1981}.
+The latter authors state that ``it is unclear how attention-mediated alterations in neuronal population activity translate into improvements in perception.''
+In the SMNI context, the $ B $ parameters are a logical first choice to include influences from columnar $ \mathrm{Ca}^{2+} $ activities.
 These minima tend to lie along a line in a trough in $ M $ space, essentially $ A_{E}^{E}M^{E}-A_{I}^{E}M^{I}\approx 0 $, noting that in $ F^{I} $ $ I-I $ connectivity is experimentally observed to be very small relative to other pairings, so that $ (A_{E}^{I}M^{E}-A_{I}^{I}M^ {I}) $ is typically small only for small $ M^{E} $.
 This model gives rise to all the successful SMNI calculations describing various STM phenomena.